 If yes: Contractor shall provide all bond(s) as required in the Contract.
 Should the City in the City's sole discretion at any time deem any of the sureties upon such bond to be unsatisfactory or if for any reason such bond shall cease to be adequate security for the City, the Contractor shall within five (5) days of written notice from the City furnish a new or additional bond in full sum and satisfactory to the City.
 No payment shall be deemed to be due or to be made to the Contractor unless and until such new or additional bond shall be furnished and approved in writing by the City.
-The premium and all expenses associated with such new or additional bond shall be fornational bond shall be fornating by fornat
+The premium and all expenses associated with such new or additional bond shall be paid by, and the sole responsibility of, the Contractor.